 #8: Don’t Use Your iPhone When Charging

 Avoid using your iPhone when it’s charging.
 At times, it may cause the device too hot up.
-It might happen when your device has low battery.
+It might happen when your device has a low battery.

 #9: Close all the apps before putting the smartphone for charging

 Before putting your iPhone for charging, make sure quit all the running apps.
-When your device has low battery (below 10%), enable Airplane Mode when charging.
+When your device has a low battery (below 10%), enable Airplane Mode when charging.

 #10: Don’t Keep Too Many Apps Open At a Time